 There’s only one reason we at Secret Manchester go to IKEA – and it’s not primarily for the cheap-as-chips decor.
 Nope.
 Our biggest goal is hot-footing it to the restaurant through the maze of flatpack furniture to get our fill of Swedish meatballs and gravy.
 And always with a side of Daim cake.
 It’s sacrilege otherwise, I don’t care what you say.

 And while we definitely adore or bi-annual visit to Ashton-under-Lyne, city centre dwellers no longer need to haul ass on the tram to the other side of Manny, thanks to new bar-on-the-block Lättsam.

-Opening its doors for the first time ever back in July, Lättsam brings Scandi-vibes to the city by the bucket load with bright, happy, minimal decor – along with Swedish meatballs that sure as hell rival those you’ll find at IKEA.
+Officially reopening its doors just this week, Lättsam brings Scandi-vibes to the city by the bucket load with bright, happy, minimal decor – along with Swedish meatballs that sure as hell rival those you’ll find at IKEA.

 Handmade in their Spring Gardens-based kitchen with fresh beef and pork, the tasty meatballs are made using a classic Swedish family recipe, with a side of gravy or house jam to accompany.
 Just as the Swedes do.
 Served up in a stylish enamel mug, the tasty meatballs accompany a tasty menu of Nordic-inspired brunch dishes – which includes the likes of Prawn Skagen, smoked salmon, rostis, pastries and more.